fleschutz/PowerShell/Docs/cd-music.ps1.md

 cd-music.ps1
 ```

-Go to the user's music folder.
+Change the working directory to the user's music folder

 ## Syntax & Parameters
 ```powershell